 Employee recognition can lead to increased feelings of satisfaction and loyalty.
 Everyone likes a nice pat on the back, especially at work.
-And there's nothing better than a boss giving you a high five or lobbing a "great job" over your cubicle.
-But while employee recognition programs can inspire teams, small business owners often bypass them altogether in favor of focusing on the day-to-day operations.
+But despite overwhelming evidence that employee recognition programs can inspire performance, formal shows of appreciation can often go by the wayside.

-“Many small business owners don’t think they have the money or time to implement a recognition program,” says Roy Saunderson, president of Recognition Management Institute, a consulting and training company in Montreal, Quebec.
+“Many small-business owners don’t think they have the money or time to implement a recognition program,” says Roy Saunderson, former president of Recognition Management Institute, a consulting and training company in Montreal, Quebec.
 “Instead, they are trying to get their business going and are focused on the sales side of a company.”

+Employee recognition programs don’t need to cost companies a dime – partly because they are different from reward or incentive programs.
 “Reward programs are very transactional,” Saunderson says.
-“They follow a very distinct path: You do this, you get that.
-Recognition programs are designed to show appreciation for who the employee is and what they do—it is about taking time out to connect and say thank you in a meaningful way.”
+“They follow a very distinct path: you do this, you get that.
+Recognition programs are designed to show appreciation for who the employee is and what they do – it is about taking time out to connect and say thank you in a meaningful way.”

 Make sure to document reasons why you want to start a program.
 Do you want to inspire and motivate your employees?
 Increase sales?
 If you answered the latter, you may want to rethink your motive.

-“There definitely needs to be a higher purpose for these types of programs; if there isn’t, people will see right though them as self-serving,” says Carolann Jacobs, president of Vivid Epiphany, a business coaching consultancy based in Plano, Texas.
+“There definitely needs to be a higher purpose for these types of programs; if there isn’t, people will see right though them as self-serving,” says Carolann Jacobs, who was president of Vivid Epiphany, a business coaching consultancy based in Plano, Texas for eleven years.

 “Sit down with employees individually to find out what they prefer; ask them how they’d like to be recognized,” suggests Saunderson.